clarkgrubb/home/README.rst

     SetFile -a v foo.txt

-On Windows, files can be hidden from the Explorer by checking ``Properties | General | Hidden`` or at the command line using ``ATTRIB +H``.
+On Windows, files can be hidden from the Explorer by checking ``Properties | General | Hidden``.

+Files can be hidden from the Explorer at the command line using ``ATTRIB +H``.
 To expose a hidden file to Explorer at the command line use ``ATTRIB -H``.

-To make hidden files visible in the Explorer go to:
+To make all hidden files visible in the Explorer go to:

 ::